jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ## Component overview

+{{< notice warning >}}
+If you'd like to skip the following component overview, [click here](#create-a-bootable-ubuntu-live-server-usb) to jump to the first step, creating a bootable Ubuntu live-server USB.
+{{< /notice >}}

 While I was hacking on this solution, I discovered that most blogs and StackOverflow questions only applied to a subset of a larger stack of software.
 There were times when I didn't know where to look for logs or I would apply a solution with incorrect formatting based on an answer.

 I had a hard time viewing the bigger picture.
 It wasn't clear how each component interacted and I felt like I was always working with a half-baked solution.

-I'm hoping I can save you from some of my pain.
+By learning some of the components and how they interact should lead to an easier time debugging.
+I've highlighted the following components specifically because I had to learn them based on some strange blocker they caused. :smile:

 {{< notice note >}}
 If you'd like to skip the following component overview, [click here](#create-a-bootable-ubuntu-live-server-usb) to jump to the first step, creating a bootable Ubuntu live-server USB.
 {{< /notice >}}

+### What is `live-server`?

+I confused `live-server` with a lot of other components, but generally `live-server` refers to the special ISO used to install Ubuntu.
+There's a couple different ISO images to choose from such as `desktop`, `server`, etc. For example, I use `ubuntu-22.04.1-live-server-amd64.iso` in this post.

+The `live-server` ISO is special because it is purpose built to run in memory with installation capabilities.
+This is possible thanks to [`casper`](https://manpages.ubuntu.com/manpages/jammy/man7/casper.7.html) "a hook for `initramfs-tools` used to generate an `initramfs` capable to boot live systems." `initramfs` is for linux kernels over 2.6, previously called `initrd` (The "initial RAM disk"). `initrd` creates the RAM (in-memory) disk image and the `vmlinuz` executable descompresses a linux kernel into memory.
+It's not critical to understand this, but it helps when you see the GRUB boot menu edits I make.

+While not tested, Ubuntu's minimal cloud images ([https://cloud-images.ubuntu.com/minimal/releases/](https://cloud-images.ubuntu.com/minimal/releases/)) are created with similar intentions with the goal of providing a smaller image.
+Keep in mind they are pre-installed disk images vs. live-server (booting) ISO.

+I believe Ubuntu uses [squashfs images for the kernel](https://unix.stackexchange.com/a/672410/419083) that `casper` decompresses based on a `casper/extras/modules.squashfs-*` wildcard inclution.
+Part of that expansion includes the systemd configuration of `cloud-init`

 ### What is `cloud-init`?

-Around 2009, Canonical launched `cloud-init` as the provisioning mechanism fo Amazon's "new" EC2 isntances.
+Around 2009, Canonical launched [`cloud-init`](https://cloudinit.readthedocs.io/en/latest/) as the provisioning mechanism fo Amazon's "new" EC2 isntances.
 Later on, `cloud-init` was opensourced and is now the defacto provisioning model for cloud VMs.

 `cloud-init` is popular due to the flexible, declaritive, machine configuration options.
 With `cloud-init` you can copy SSH keys, provision disks, install applicaitons, setup users, harden OSes, and many more.

+Since our `live-server` is ephemeral and boots to memory, each time we boot from the `live-server` USB it appears to the `cloud-init` service as the first boot; triggering provisioning.
+As such, it's important to remove the USBs if you don't want to completely reset your server.

+`cloud-init` is "usually a service that runs on boot before most other things.
+When it starts with the init subcommand—there are some others as well—it runs a sequence of modules that specialize the machine in different ways." ([source](https://www.hashicorp.com/resources/cloudinit-the-good-parts))

-Upon boot, the `cloud-init` searches for a configuration [datasource](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html).
+`cloud-init` is installed by default and runs multiple stages through-out the boot process.
+Upon boot, the `cloud-init` checks to see if it's the first boot*, then searches for a configuration [datasource](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html).
 A datasource is the location (or _source_) of data.
 Specifcally `cloud-init` configuration data. `cloud-init`, after failing to find any configurations, defaults automatically to the mounted volume <mark>named exactly "CIDATA"</mark> as a [`NoCloud`](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) datasource.

+> \* Unless configured to do otherwise, `cloud-init` runs once on the first boot only.
+It compares the instance ID in the cache against the instance ID it determines at runtime.
+It appears that this was a descison to avoid security issues outlined in cloud-int bug [#1879530](https://bugs.launchpad.net/ubuntu/+source/cloud-init/+bug/1879530).

+The configuration of `cloud-init` comes from two places, a `user-data` file and a `meta-data` file.
+The `meta-data` file is required but can be empty.
+If I managed a fleet of hardware / VMs, I could create a metadata server to dynamically define machine-specific `meta-data`.

-The `user-data` file on the `CIDATA` USB tells Ubuntu how you want to install the OS and the `ubuntu-live-[arch].iso` boots the provisioning software (`cloud-init`). `meta-data` is used by cloud providers, not us, but still required for `cloud-init` to leverage the `CIDATA` volume.
+The `user-data` file on the `CIDATA` volume tells `cloud-init` how to install the OS and the `ubuntu-live-[arch].iso` boots the provisioning software (`cloud-init`). `meta-data` is used by cloud providers, not us, but still required for `cloud-init` to leverage the `CIDATA` volume.

+As of Ubuntu 20.04, a top-level `autoinstall:` key can be provided in `#cloud-config` from `user-data` to support Ubuntu live-server(`subiquity`).

 {{< notice warning >}}
-`cloud-init` looks for very specific names and filesystems.
-Directories and filenames are important.
+`cloud-init`'s datasource `nocloud` looks for very specific names and filesystems.
+Directory and filenames are important.
 {{< /notice >}}

-I'll go more into `cloud-init` later, feel free to check out the [official docs](https://cloudinit.readthedocs.io/en/latest/).

 ### What is Ubuntu's `autoinstall`?

-`autoinstall`, introduced in Ubuntu Ubuntu 20.04.5 LTS (Focal Fossa), "lets you answer all those configuration questions ahead of time with an autoinstall config and lets the installation process run without any interaction."
+`autoinstall`, introduced in Canonical's Ubuntu 20.04.5 LTS (Focal Fossa), "lets you answer all those configuration questions ahead of time with an autoinstall config and lets the installation process run without any interaction."

+The live-installer will use autoinstall directives to seed answers to configuration prompts during system install to allow for a “touchless” or non-interactive Ubuntu system install. ([source](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#ubuntu-autoinstall))

 The biggest gap for me was learning that [autoinstall](https://ubuntu.com/server/docs/install/autoinstall) is _very close_ to cloud-init but not exactly cloud-init.
 In fact, "The `autoinstall config` is provided via `cloud-init` configuration."
 The [`autoinstall` quickstart](https://ubuntu.com/server/docs/install/autoinstall-quickstart) guide leaves a lot to be desired, the biggest problem for me is the use of a VM.
 It's not a "real world" example, there's no consideration for the complexities to leverage `autoinstall` with no context.